Colmar Christmas Market

 Christmas markets in Europe are a time-honoured tradition and both young and old come every year to enjoy them.
-There are of course the big ones that you surely have heard about but nearly every city in Europe has their own.
+There are of course the big ones that you surely have heard about like Hamburg Christmas Market, Frankfurt and Cologne but nearly every city in Europe has their own.

-Traditional decorations and my favourite twinkly lights adorn every city and town.
+Traditional decorations and twinkly lights adorn every city and town.
 Rustic wooden stalls are set up selling everything from Christmas decorations, trinkets and crafts to the most delicious wine and food.
-So grab yourself a glass of Glühwein or Vin Chaud to keep warm and explore the magic of Christmas in Colmar.
+So grab yourself a glass of Glühwein or Vin Chaud to keep warm and explore the magic of Colmar Christmas Markets .

 Christmas Markets in Colmar

-I have been to quite a few Christmas markets in Europe, it really is my favourite time of year to visit, but Colmar is one of the most magical that I’ve been to.
+We have been to quite a few Christmas markets in Europe, it really is our favourite time of year to visit, but Colmar is one of the most magical that we have been to.